rage/java-programming/data/week1/2-first-programming-code.md

 ```

 ## Running the code
-To run this program, you should click on the green triangle that has appeared in the margin and click on `run`.
-The shortcut is `Ctrl + Shift + F10`.
+You are now ready to run your code!
+To run this program, click on the green triangle has appeared in the margin and click on `run`.
+You can also use the keyboard shortcut `Ctrl + Shift + F10`.
 If you followed the above steps, you should now see that the text "Hello World!" is printed to the console, which you can read under the `Run` tab which has opened at the bottom of your screen.
-If you want to rerun your code, you can click on the green triangle in the top right corner, or use the shortcut `Shift + F10`.
+If you want to rerun your code, you can click on the green triangle in the top right corner, or use the keyboard shortcut `Shift + F10`.